 The most common canine allergies vets see are reactions to the saliva in flea bites or ones that develop from exposure to household items like scented candles or cleaning chemicals.
-Food allergies in dogs are not as common.
+Unlike human food allergies or intolerances, dog-food allergies are not as common.
 When a dog does develop an allergy, it does not manifest as a human allergy would with sneezing or watery eyes.
-Instead, a dog allergy is almost always written on the dog’s body.
+Instead, allergies in dogs are almost always written on the dog’s body.

-Symptoms of dog allergies take external forms: ear infections, skin irritations, itching or rashes.
-As far as allergy relief goes, a dog’s only real options are to scratch, bite, chew or rub the affected areas.
+Symptoms of allergies in dogs take external forms: ear infections, skin irritations, itching or rashes.
+As far as allergy relief for dogs goes, a dog’s only real options are to scratch, bite, chew or rub the affected areas.
 If a dog does develop a food allergy, and it goes unaddressed long enough, his reaction can eventually break skin, opening him up to secondary infections and making the original issue more difficult to diagnose and treat.

 If your dog suddenly focuses on any of these areas, either with repetitive licking, biting, rubbing or scratching, these could be early signs of a food allergy.
 Vomiting or diarrhea can be signs of food allergies in dogs, but if you’ve switched your pup to a new food, it is much more likely that these are temporary reactions as your dog’s digestive system adjusts.
 Allergies do not manifest immediately, but over time and with repeated consumption of an allergen.

-The most common food allergies in dogs are usually reactions to proteins in the foods they eat.
-Food allergies begin when a dog’s digestive system fails to fully break down or process proteins in the foods they eat and to absorb needed nutrients from them.
+The most common dog-food allergies are usually reactions to proteins in the foods they eat.
+Dog-food allergies begin when a dog’s digestive system fails to fully break down or process proteins in the foods they eat and to absorb needed nutrients from them.
 With time, their bodies begin interpreting these indigestible proteins as diseases.
 Items that can cause food allergies in dogs include:

 Interestingly, meat is the culprit most of the time.
 Meat is more protein-rich than dairy, with any grain or vegetable a distant third.
 The staple grains in our list could be problematic if your dog’s diet consists solely of store-bought kibble.
 Grains like corn and rice tend to be major ingredients in most of the non-premium brands, whether for kibble integrity and cohesion or for nutritional value.